 The peculiar velocity of the observer plays the role of a foundational stone for cosmological experiments which work in the CMB frame \cite{Freeman:2005nx,Naselsky_2012,Colin:2019opb,Mohayaee:2021jzi}.
 It is therefore alarming that some experiments disagree on the peculiar velocity of the observer $\bs{v}_o$.
 For example, directional dependencies of $2-3\sigma$ level on cosmological parameters extracted from the CMB were reported in \cite{Yeung:2022smn}.
 A remnant of anisotropies on $H_0$ determined from supernovae type Ia data was reported in \cite{Krishnan:2021dyb} even when working in the CMB frame.
+The effect of small systematic redshift errors of the order of $10^{-4}$, potentially due to peculiar velocities, was shown to be able to bias $H_0$ obtained from supernovae type Ia to the order of $1$ km s$^{-1}$Mpc$^{-1}$ \cite{Calcino:2016jpu,Davis:2019wet}.
+The authors of \cite{Cowell:2022ehf} studied anisotropies on $H_0$ paying particular attention to peculiar velocities and found that the monopole of $H_0$ can be biased to the order of $0.30$ km s$^{-1}$ Mpc$^{-1}$, concluding that it is unlikely to fully explain the observed tension.

+Galaxy clusters also seem to indicate the presence of $9\%$ anisotropies in $H_0$ as inferred in \cite{Migkas:2021zdo}.
+Quasars and gamma ray bursts used as standard candles also point toward $2\sigma$ variations in $H_0$ aligned with the CMB dipole \cite{Luongo:2021nqh}.
 The authors of \cite{Zhai:2022} found $4$ km s$^{-1}$ Mpc$^{-1}$ difference in $H_0$ in opposite hemispheres aligned with the CMB dipole, although such variations are expected.
 Similar hints of $H_0$ anisotropies from strongly lensed quasars were noticed in \cite{Krishnan:2021jmh}, although these observations are not corrected for the peculiar velocities of the observer, lenses or sources.